uvarc/rc-learning/content/courses/python_introduction/functions_modules.md

     return x
 x=1
 z=set_x(x)
+print(x)
-print(x); print(z)
+print(z)
 ```

 </details>

 ## Functional Programming

 Functional programming is a paradigm in which all aspects of the program are expressed as functions, there are no mutable variables, and there are no side effects.
 In true functional programming languages such as Haskell, a function is a _first class data structure_.
-It can be a _l-value_, which means that the function can appear on the left-hand side of an assignment like a variable in "imperative" langauges.
+It can be a _l-value_, which means that the function can appear on the left-hand side of an assignment like a variable in "imperative" languages.
 Functions in this style can also take functions as their arguments.
 Python is not a functional language but has some constructs that provide a few of the features of such languages.

 Functional programming makes use of "anonymous" or _lambda_ functions.
 In Python we can use a __lambda expression__ to evaluate a function without giving it an explicit definition.
 Lambdas must be expressible as a single expression; no statements are allowed.
 A tuple of the variable names follows the `lambda` keyword, then a colon, and finally the expression of the variables.